Many uninsured patients wonder about the cost of a specific dental procedure when they have to pay the full amount out-of-pocket.

 Dental veneers are a popular method to brighten your smile.
 People with discolored and misshaped teeth often look to this procedure in order to make themselves look like a movie star or politician.

 However, most dental insurance plans classify veneers as cosmetic and will not honor claims.
-When this happens, the cost-burden falls fully on the patient.
-Plus, the per-tooth costs are quite high.
+Find a medicaly necessary reason and slash your expenses.